MizaGBF/RPGMTL/readme.md

 It works via a small web server, and the UI uses your own web browser.
 It's lightweight and is designed to let you iterate over new game updates, to keep your patches up to date.

+RPGMTL is pretty simple, it works by string auto-propagation: Set a translation for a string and all other occurences will have this translation.
+You can, however, *unlink* an occurence from its peers to set an unique translation.
+You can also set to ignore an occurence, if this particular one doesn't need to be translated.
+Same matter for files: You can set to ignore a file and no patched version of this file will be generated.

 RPGMTL allows multiple people to work at the same time on the same project.
-Some operations are blocking on purpose (for example, during string extraction), in case multiple users are working at the same time.
+Some operations are blocking on purpose (for example, during string extraction or batch translation), in case multiple users are working at the same time.

 ## Installation